robbyn/hiketools/README.md

 <dd>write a XOL file</dd>
 <dt>`-sim <`tolerance`>`</dt>
 <dd>simplify the track by applying the Douglas-Peucker agorithm, with the given tolerance.
 The tolerance is given in meters, the default is 1m.
-Use `-sim 0` to avoid simplification.</dd>
+Use `-sim 0` to avoid simplification altogether.</dd>
 </dl>